RichterBea/Community-Tutorial/fail2ban-on-ubuntu.md

 ### Step 2.3 - sshd.conf

-The filters are defined under `filter.d/`
+The filters are defined within `filter.d/`
 For this tutorial we will define a simple filter.
 Within the `auth.log` we can find many entries like as following:

 ```bash